adityaanil/DeepFake-Detection/index.md

 Phase2:
 Detection will include training a binary classifier using the acquired dataset by using several layers to give high accuracy.
 Also, giving a score which will give the confidence metric to indicate how reliable the result obtained is.
 This is an important step because it would help us in making critical decisions.

+## 1.4 Attribute Manipulation

+The popular technique seen to be used for attribute manipulation is GAN.
+Therefore our strategy to detect these types of fakes is to create a system that can learn from the GAN generation process.
+For this, instead of doing usual classification task, we train a discriminator to do the task.
+This enables our system to have a greater insight into how the fakes are produced, and thereby gives a better chance at predicting correctly.

 ## Method

 ## 1. Exploratory Analysis (EDA)